-- An embedded derivative is a component of a hybrid contract that affects the cash flows of the hybrid contract in a manner similar to a stand-alone derivative instrument. - A hybrid instrument also includes a non-derivative host contract that may be a financial or a non-financial contract. - An embedded derivative is not accounted for separately from the host contract if it is closely related to the host contract, if a separate instrument with the same terms as the embedded derivative would not meet the definition of a derivative or if the entire contract is measured at fair value through profit or loss.
+- An embedded derivative is a component of a hybrid contract that affects the cash flows of the hybrid contract in a manner similar to a stand-alone derivative instrument. - A hybrid instrument also includes a non-derivative host contract that may be a financial or a non-financial contract. - A hybrid instrument is assessed to determine whether the embedded derivative(s) has to be separated from the host contract. - An embedded derivative is not accounted for separately from the host contract if it is closely related to the host contract, if a separate instrument with the same terms as the embedded derivative would not meet the definition of a derivative or if the entire contract is measured at fair value through profit or loss.
 In other cases, an embedded derivative is accounted for separately as a derivative.

-7.3 Equity and financial liabilities
+Equity and financial liabilities 7.3

-Currently effective: IAS 32, IAS 39, IFRIC 2, IFRIC 17, IFRIC 19 Forthcoming: IFRS 9
+Currently effective: IAS 32, IAS 39, IFRIC 2, IFRIC 17, IFRIC 19